Multiplicative stochastic heat equations on the whole space: Introduction

-Furthermore, the limit depends continuously on the initial condition $u_0$ and, provided that $C_\eps$ is chosen accordingly, it is independent of the choice of mollifier $\rho$.
+Furthermore, the limit depends continuously on the initial condition $u_0$ and, provided that $C_\eps$ is suitably chosen, it is independent of the choice of mollifier $\rho$.
 In the case of (SHE), the limit can be chosen to coincide with the classical solution to the multiplicative stochastic heat equation \cite{Walsh,DPZ}. \end{theorem}

+\begin{remark} In the framework of the regularity structure, we will define a lifted version of (PAM) or (SHE).
+This lifted version will admit a unique fixed point, see Theorem \ref{Th:FixedPt}.
+The fixed point does not live in a space of usual distributions, but in a space of so-called \textit{modelled distributions}.
+However, the reconstruction operator defined in Theorem \ref{Th:ReconstructionWeight} associates continuously (with the respective topologies) a genuine distribution to such an object. \end{remark}

 \begin{remark} We refer to Definition \ref{Def:DistribSpace} for the precise space of distributions in which the convergence holds.
 Moreover, the space $\cC^{\eta,p}_{w_0}(\R^d)$ is defined in Subsection \ref{SubsectionIC}.
-We would like to point out however that for $p$ sufficiently close to $1$ and $\eta$ negative one has $\delta_0 \in \cC^{\eta,p}_{w_0}$, so that we do in particular recover convergence to the ``infinite wedge'' solution to the KPZ equation. \end{remark}
+We would like to point out however that for $p$ sufficiently close to $1$ and $\eta$ negative one has $\delta_0 \in \cC^{\eta,p}_{w_0}$. \end{remark}